-Scottish Government’s strategic framework document (version: Feb 2021) for managing COVID-19 provides a 0-4 Level approach to restrictions with each local authority area (or sub-area) placed in a relevant protection Level depending upon its COVID-19 status which will be reviewed weekly.
+Scottish Government’s strategic framework document (version: April 2021) for managing COVID-19 provides a 0-4 Level approach to restrictions with each local authority area (or sub-area) placed in a relevant protection Level depending upon its COVID-19 status.

 SGBs, clubs and participants should be aware of their local area protection level and associated restrictions which may be in place and should consider this as part of risk assessment planning.
 Broad guidance for sporting activity which should be followed within each Level is set out in Table A below.

 More detailed information relating to Level 4 restrictions and exemptions applicable for sport and physical activity is available at Appendix 1.